 KFC is not just Colonel Sanders’ purview.
 Korean-fried chicken is addictive, especially Stone Korean’s marinated, sweet-and-spicy version dish done well.
 (Note: While the order runs $18 or higher, it feeds at least two.)
 You can also order non-spicy KFC.
 While you’re there, try the Korean cold noodles, naengmyeon (akin to Japanese soba), made from arrowroot.
 Comfy booths abound.

 Known for its mild, long-simmered beef soup and all-you-can-eat barbecue fired up at recessed in-table grills, this Lynnwood spot offers barbecued meat, including pork belly, brisket, marinated chicken and sliced beef, along with excellent bulgogi.
-The lowest price for the all-you-can-eat service is $19.95, from 4 to 9 p.m.
-Table waits can be long.
-Outside those hours, it’s $25 per person.
+All-you-can-eat service is popular and table waits can be long.

 This long-established Korean eatery is famous for its soft tofu soup, or soondubu, of which it lists more than a half-dozen versions, from clam and fish roe to mushrooms with beef to vegetarian style.
 (Tip: Mix in the egg right away so it cooks thoroughly.)
 If you like seafood, try the thick, creamy rice noodles with mussels, squid, shrimp and veggies.